 Individual arrival to the ship in Bodrum (you can book an transfer from the Bodrum airport to ship; more information under the dates and prices tab).
 After checking in on board the gulet from 2 pm on, we have the opportunity to visit the picturesque port town of Bodrum.
 Dinner on board.

 Day 2: Island of Kos (15 miles/25 km)

 Before lunch, we cross over to Kos.
 The first cycle trip begins here and leads us through green fields to Tingaki Beach or to the Embros therm, where we have the opportunity to have our first swim in the Aegean.

 We spend the evening in Kos, the lively capital of the island.
 On a tour through the town, we come with each step across traces of the island's great past.
 The Roman forum, the fortress of the Knights of St. John, and the mosques from the time when Kos was part of the Ottoman empire stand shoulder to shoulder.
 We can end the evening relaxing in one of the town's numerous bars and cafes.

 Overnight near Kos.

 In the morning we have a longer cruise to Leros.
 Leros is green, varied and always offers new and surprising views into small harbours.
 Our cycle trip leads us to the fort of the Knights of St. John of Jerusalem in Agia Marina and into the small alleys of the town.

-After an espresso break in the idyllic harbour of the town we cycle on to the seaside chapel of Agios Isidoros, in which many couples get married.
+Passing the idyllic harbour of the town we cycle on to the seaside chapel of Agios Isidoros, in which many couples get married.
+Following the sea we reach a beautiful sandy beach where we may stop for a swim or a coffe.
 In the afternoon we cross over to the island of Patmos- its snow white upper town and its towering monastery can be seen form afar already.
 Dinner takes place on board.

 Overnight near Island of Patmos.